 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 20600):

-An HE STA that successfully exchanges a TWT Information frame with flexible TWT and that contains a TWT Flow Identifier that identifies an existing individual TWT agreement shall replace the next TWT SP start time for that TWT agreement with the value contained in the Next TWT subfield of the TWT Information frame.
+An HE STA that receives an acknowledgment to(#20600) a TWT Information frame with flexible TWT and that contains a TWT Flow Identifier that identifies an existing individual TWT agreement shall replace the next TWT SP start time for that TWT agreement with the value contained in the Next TWT subfield of the TWT Information frame.

-A non-AP HE STA that successfully exchanges a TWT Information frame with flexible TWT and that contains a TWT Flow Identifier that does not identify any existing individual TWT agreement preserves the PM mode from the time the TWT Information frame was sent to the time indicated in the Next TWT subfield of the TWT Information frame as described below.
+A non-AP HE STA that receives an acknowledgment to(#20600) a TWT Information frame with flexible TWT and that contains a TWT Flow Identifier that does not identify any existing individual TWT agreement preserves the PM mode from the time the TWT Information frame was sent to the time indicated in the Next TWT subfield of the TWT Information frame as described below.

 26.8.5 Power save operation during TWT SPs